Graduate Catalog 2026-2027

 1

-A grade of B or better must be earned in CNS 554, CNS 555, CNS 558, CNS 559 and CNS 560 to enroll in CNS 591.
+A grade of B or better must be earned in CNS 554, CNS 555, CNS 558, CNS 559 and CNS 560 to be eligible for enrollment in Practicum (CNS 591).

 2